UCL-SightPlusPlus/SightPlusPlus-App/README.md

 # AVINA Mobile App

 This is the App of AVINA system.
+The app only works on Android for now.
+We recommend using it on devices with Android version under 11.0 for the best user experience.
+On Android 11.0 the user has to grant 'always' level permission for 'access location' in the setting page.

 ## Getting Started
 The full instructions can be found at: